wiseman-timelord/Chat-Gradio-Gguf/README.md

 - We use a calculation of `1.125`, the calculation is `TotalVRam /((ModelFileSize * 1.125) / NumLayers = LayerSize) = NumLayersOnGpu`.
 - Most GGUF text models will work, keep in mind the applicable keywords shown in `Model Label Keywords` section, for enhancement detection.
 - For downloading large files such as LLM in GGUF format, then typically I would use  [DownLord](https://github.com/wiseman-timelord/DownLord), instead of lfs.
+- Rpg elements were overlapping with `Rpg-Gradio-Gguf`, so removed Rpg elements.
+This prompts Rpg-Gradio-Gguf to be worked on.
+- Coder mode was not possible without dual model, due to needing a text to instruct conversion, so inspired project `Code-Gradio-Gguf`, TBA.
+- This project was re-branded from `Text-Gradio-Gguf`, inline with doing rpg and code in other programs.

 ### Model label/name Keywords...
 Keywords in model label will dynamically adapt the prompt appropriately...